blaz-r/BTC-change-detection/README.md

 Additional modules like in_proc, pre_diff, and out_proc are supported but unused in this work (see `models/finetune_framework.py`).

-Alternatively you can also list all arguments with:
+Alternatively, you can also list all arguments with:

 ```bash
 python train.py -h
 ```

-## Performance benchmarking
+### Performance benchmarking

 The benchmarking code and results are inside the [perf](./perf) directory.